ietf-wg-acme/acme/draft-ietf-acme-acme.md

 to send early data (0-RTT).
 This is safe because the ACME protocol itself includes anti-replay protections (see {{replay-protection}}).

-ACME clients MUST send a User-Agent header, in accordance with
+ACME clients MUST send a User-Agent header field, in accordance with
 {{!RFC7231}}.
-This header SHOULD include the name and version of the ACME software in addition to the name and version of the underlying HTTP client software.
+This header field SHOULD include the name and version of the ACME software in addition to the name and version of the underlying HTTP client software.

-ACME clients SHOULD send an Accept-Language header in accordance with
+ACME clients SHOULD send an Accept-Language header field in accordance with
 {{!RFC7231}} to enable localization of error messages.

 ACME servers that are intended to be generally accessible need to use